There's a new sense of excitement surrounding Alibaba Group Holding Limited (BABA) - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 21 analysts.
-On average, analysts expect EPS of $1.35 for the current quarter, with a high estimate of $1.7 and a low estimate of $0.98, while EPS last year was $1.18.
-The consensus estimate for the next quarter is $2.09, with high estimates of $2.52 and low estimates of $1.36.
+The firm’s stock currently is rated by 21 analysts.
+On average, analysts expect EPS of $1.36 for the current quarter, with a high estimate of $1.71 and a low estimate of $0.98, while EPS last year was $1.18.
+The consensus estimate for the next quarter is $2.1, with high estimates of $2.53 and low estimates of $1.36.

 Revenue Estimates

-26 analysts predict $30.29B in revenue for the current quarter.
-It ranges from a high estimate of $31.37B to a low estimate of $29.51B.
-As of the current estimate, Alibaba Group Holding Limited’s year-ago sales were $28.35B, an estimated increase of 6.80% from the year-ago figure.
-For the next quarter, 13 analysts are estimating revenue of $32.54B, an increase of 13.90% over than the figure of $6.80% in the same quarter last year.
-There is a high estimate of $33.76B for the next quarter, whereas the lowest estimate is $30.95B.
+It is expected that $90B in revenue will be generated in the current quarter, according to 26 analysts.
+It ranges from a high estimate of $31.51B to a low estimate of $29.64B.
+As of the current estimate, Alibaba Group Holding Limited’s year-ago sales were $28.35B, an estimated increase of 7.30% from the year-ago figure.
+For the next quarter, 13 analysts are estimating revenue of $32.67B, an increase of 14.40% over than the figure of $7.30% in the same quarter last year.
+There is a high estimate of $33.91B for the next quarter, whereas the lowest estimate is $31.09B.